Dr Karabekir Akkoyunlu

 See below for booking slots

-Karabekir is the co-convenor of the MSc in Politics of the Middle East at SOAS.
-He also convenes the post-graduate modules Methodology in the Social Sciences and State and Transformation in the Middle East, and co-convenes the undergraduate modules Introduction to Comparative Politics and Government and Politics of the Middle East.
+Karabekir convenes the post-graduate modules Methodology in the Social Sciences and State and Transformation in the Middle East, and co-convenes the undergraduate modules Introduction to Comparative Politics and Government and Politics of the Middle East.

-Karabekir’s research engages with the literature on democratisation and autocratisation, hybrid regimes and civil-military relations.
-His overarching aim is to understand political change in hybrid regimes through the interlinkages between societal, institutional and inter/transnational actors and dynamics.
+Karabekir’s research engages with the literatures on democratisation, autocratisation, hybrid regimes and civil-military relations.
+His work focuses on political change in hybrid regimes through the interlinkages between societal, institutional and inter/transnational actors and dynamics.
 Methodologically, he combines in-depth case studies with small-N comparisons and cross-regional analyses; a meso-level approach that can transcend both the risks of parochialism in area studies and the decontextualised universalism of large-N studies, while retaining their valuable insights.
-Besides Turkey, which features prominently in his academic production as a paradigmatic case (initially) of military tutelage and (subsequently) democratic backsliding, his work has focused on tutelage, democracy and militarism in countries as far apart as Indonesia, Iran and Brazil.
+Besides Turkey, which features prominently in his academic production as a paradigmatic case (initially) of military tutelage and (subsequently) democratic backsliding, his research has focused on tutelage, democracy and militarism in countries as far apart as Indonesia, Iran and Brazil.